matt-the-thew/gassy_computer_gag/README.md

 This is intended as a gag.
 It personally has scared me and given me a good laugh, and I want to share that.

 **I condemn using this for anything beyond good-natured humor in the strongest possible terms.**

+_That being said:_
+To download, simply download the entire "~downloadable_version~" folder.
+It has all the dependencies you'll need.
+Remember you can close this file with task manager.
+Enjoy!